 Working Papers

 This paper examines how battery storage ownership structure affects wholesale electricity market outcomes by shaping operational incentives.
 Using a dynamic dispatch model calibrated to Texas data, I show how transmission congestion creates conditions in which batteries operated jointly with a renewable plant are used strategically to increase the value of renewable production.
 The strength of this incentive depends on supply elasticity and the timing of renewable production.
-Because of this strategic behavior, co-owned batteries reduce consumer surplus gains by approximately $16,000 per MWh of installed storage capacity over their lifetime relative to standalone batteries, but earn $36,000 per MWh higher profits.
-Market conditions do not generate enough profits for battery investment to be viable, regardless of ownership.
-Yet if subsidized, co-owned projects yield the highest net consumer surplus, because the additional revenues they generate reduce the required subsidy sufficiently to outweigh their smaller gross consumer gains.
-Co-owned projects deliver roughly $1.38 of net consumer surplus for every $1.00 of subsidy, compared with about $1.00 per $1.25 for standalone projects.
+Co-owned batteries earn roughly 76 percent higher profits than standalone batteries in markets where strategic incentives arise.
+Despite this strategic behavior, co-owned and standalone batteries produce similar effects on consumer surplus, renewable curtailment, and carbon emission costs.
+While market conditions do not generate enough profits for battery investment to be viable—regardless of ownership—the positive effects on consumer surplus and carbon emissions make batteries desirable from consumers' perspective.
+Under a uniform subsidy policy, co-ownership's higher profitability makes more batteries viable at moderate subsidy rates.

 Work in Progress